 LIGHT/SUN EXPOSURE Full to part sun.

 USDA HARDINESS ZONES 3 to 9.

 PLANT TYPE Perennial.

-PLANTING DISTANCE IN-GROUND At least 15 inches apart.
+PLANTING DISTANCE IN-GROUND At least 12 inches apart.

 CONTAINER SIZE One plant per 12-inch or larger container.

 MATURE HEIGHT / SPREAD Cherished: 32 inches tall with an 18 to 24 inch spread.
 Cimarron Strip: 38 inches tall with an 18 to 24 inch spread.
 Constant Wattez: 24 inches tall with a 15 to 18 inch spread.
 Robusto: 36 inches tall with an 18 to 24 inch spread.

 BLOOM TIME Early summer.

-TIME TO REACH MATURITY 24 months.
+TIME TO REACH MATURITY 12 to 24 months.

 FACTS OF NOTE Deer and rabbit resistant.
-Attracts butterflies and hummingbirds.
-Heat and drought tolerant once established.
+Great for cut flowers.
+Attracts pollinators.